SevdanurGENC/Python-with-Google-Colab/README.md

     The recommended way is to upload your data to Google Drive then mount the drive in the Runtime

 * Colab provides integration with Github.
 It's possible to load notebooks directly from repositories and commit changes made in Colab.
 However, there are some limitations

-* Accessing data on Google Drive
-* Integration with Github